uabrc/uabrc.github.io/docs/data_management/transfer/rclone.md

     rclone cp <flags...> source:path/to/data destination:path/to/data
     ```

     Source always comes before destination.
-To change the direction of file transfer, swap the order.
+To change the direction of file transfer, swap the order of `source` and `destination`.

 ### Creating a Directory